matthewroach/flickr-viewer/readme.md

 ## Testing

+Change the server_path to point to the seleinum location on your computer, and also update the chrome driver location, if not on your PATH.

 Initial testing is located in the tests folder, at the moment just a basic test to check inital page is rendering.